galenmckinley/galenmckinley.github.io/_posts/2024-10-06-NOAAvaluation.md

 The announcement from NOAA is [here](https://oceanacidification.noaa.gov/noaa-oap-gomo-fund-3m-for-optimizing-ocean-carbon-observing/).

-Amanda, Thea and I, along with Viviana Acquaviva at CUNY and Columbia/LDEO and Tian Zheng at Columbia, are excited to get started on this work.
+Amanda, Thea and Galen, along with Viviana Acquaviva at CUNY and Columbia/LDEO and Tian Zheng at Columbia, are excited to get started on this work.